guikarai/IBMDPP/enforcement.md

 To test the Dynamic Enforcement capabilities of IBM Data Privacy Passports, from your Hands-on LAB machine, you will use Apache Beeline to to connect to multiple different DBMS and IBM Data Privacy Passports thanks to JDBC.

-**Important note:** As of today, IBM DPP is still announced as a beta program, so the following may change in the future.
+:warning: **Important note:** As of today, IBM DPP is still announced as a beta program, so the following may change in the future.

 ### 1.1 The statu quo - Connecting to the DBMS